 LIASSON: And in Harrisburg, Santorum doesn't hesitate to attack Bob Casey directly, accusing him of being weak on terrorism.

-Mr. BOB CASEY, Jr. (Democratic Senatorial candidate, Pennsylvania): That is a bald-faced lie, and he knows it.
+BOB CASEY: That is a bald-faced lie, and he knows it.

 LIASSON: In an interview in Philadelphia on Saturday, Bob Casey says if he were in the Senate, he would've voted for the Patriot Act.
 In a speech before the Young Democrats of America, Casey focuses on the main issue in his race for Senate: the behavior of the incumbent.